damar-wicaksono/uqtestfuns/docs/test-functions/otl-circuit.md

 fig.set_dpi(150)
 ```

-The tabulated results for each sample size is shown below.
+The tabulated results for is shown below.

 ```{code-cell} ipython3
 :tags: [hide-input]